timusri/elixir-for-platform-engineering/README.md

-# Elixir Learning Guide for DevOps/Platform Engineers
+# Elixir Learning Guide for Platform Engineers

 Welcome to your comprehensive journey from Elixir beginner to expert!
-This guide is specifically tailored for DevOps, SRE, and Platform engineers who want to leverage Elixir's powerful concurrency, fault-tolerance, and distributed systems capabilities.
+This guide is specifically tailored for Platform Engineers, SREs, and infrastructure teams who want to leverage Elixir's powerful concurrency, fault-tolerance, and distributed systems capabilities to build Internal Developer Platforms (IDPs) and self-service infrastructure.

 ## 🚀 Quick Start